 Is your agency is embarking on a fund raising campaign?
 Ask yourself these questions:

-- Does your organization have the capital available to invest in a test mailing for fund raising by direct mail?
+- Does your organization have the dollars to invest in a test mailing for fund raising by direct mail?

 - Can your agency bear the financial risk of an unsuccessful test mailing?